dayofmythology/ase-prefun-test/README.md

 1. Run the tests :test_tube: to verify your implementation: `npm run test:fizz-buzz`

-    *Running the tests will also check for a :100: percent code coverage and will fail if the coverage is below the required threshold.*
+    _Running the tests will also check for a :100: percent code coverage and will fail if the coverage is below the required threshold._

 ### 3. Implement the Animal Race

-1. Create and export a single function in file `lib/animal-race.js`.
+1. Create and export (default) a single function in file `lib/animal-race.js`.

     - the function must accept a single argument `animals`, which is the object exported from file `api/animals.js`